Full coverage of President Joe Biden's first press conference from the White House on his 64th day since taking office.

 : While it's true 83% of the Trump tax cut goes to top 1% as of 2027, only about 25% goes to the top 1% until then.[6]

-: virtue wordssee definition - using words that are attractive to the value system of the target audience.
+: virtue wordssee definition - using emotionally appealing words that align with the target audience's value system to elicit approval or support.

 : cherry pickingsee definition - presenting only evidence that confirms your position, while ignoring or withholding an often more significant portion that contradicts it.

-: non-sequitursee definition - response that doesn't follow logically from or isn't related to anything previously asked or said.
+: non sequitursee definition - a response that doesn't follow logically from or isn't related to anything previously asked or said.

-Total number of techniques detected over the 1:15:00 runtime of this video clip:
+Number of techniques detected in the 1:15:00 video runtime:

 References